 115 from author-editor relationships.
 Finally, one can compare the authors of articles in the

-116 Mirror journal with those of the Open Access and the Subscription-only articles in the
+116 Mirror journal with those of the Open Access and the subscription-only articles in the

 117 established Parent journal.
 This comparison can be used to assess whether any